DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <h3 style="color:#009623;"><a id="different"></a>What's Different</h3>

-* Masks must be worn at all times and fully cover the nose and mouth.
+* Masks must be worn in the Children's Library at all times and fully cover the nose and mouth.
 * Children under age 12 must remain with a caregiver at all times.
 * The Teen Lounge is open Monday-Thursday from 1 to 8 p.m., Friday from 1 to 6 p.m., and Saturday and Sunday from 1 to 5 p.m.
 * The Lower Level of the Library will be closed.
-* All study and meeting rooms are closed until further notice.
+* All meeting rooms are closed until further notice.
 * Public computers are available on the Second Level.
 * Contactless checkouts with three self-checkouts available on the First Level.
-* Food and drinks must be taken to the courtyard to be enjoyed.
+* No food or drinks are allowed in the Children's Library until further notice.

 <br />
 <a href="#return">Return to the top of the page</a>